 The sorcery’s description acknowledges that it shares the name “moonlight” with the greatsword associated with the white dragon due to being in some way derived from him.
 However, it also notes that the blade’s form is slightly different from that of the Moonlight Greatsword, closer to the beginning.
 That last point is an obvious reference to the old sword’s design, which strongly resembles the Moonlight Sword acquired in King’s Field, a series of games developed by FromSoftware before Dark Souls and even its spiritual predecessor Demon’s Souls.
 But it goes beyond just a meta reference.
 The term for “beginning” (はじまり) is the same term used to describe the beginning of the Age of Fire as portrayed in the opening cinematic for the original Dark Souls, (DS1) the period where Seath betrays his brethren during the dragon hunts.
 And considering that this memory of Seath is so deep in his subconscious, Midir was likely very young at the time.
 In that case, his memory manifesting Seath’s moonlight may be due to personal experience with the paledrake’s sorcery following the latter’s betrayal during his formative years.

-Sorcery that forms a memory of an old sword which was in the depths of Midir with souls and attacks with it.
+Sorcery that forms a memory of an old sword which was in Midir’s depths with souls and attacks with it.

-Attacks are accompanied by a light wave.
-Increase its might and speed by continuing the stance before the attack.
+Attacks are accompanied by light waves, and their might and power are increased by continuing the stance before the attack.

 The name of the old sword, this too is moonlight, but it has a slightly different appearance than that of the white dragon Seath.
 That memory seems to be closer to the beginning.